Home

 The calculating device that was based on the first patent of Samuel Young was eventually manufactured and became rather popular in the United States in the 1850s.
 It was reported, although possibly exaggerated, that over 30,000 examples of this had been sold by 1857.
 The patent model has survived to the present and is kept in the National Museum of American History in Washington.

-There were similar calculating devices such as this one that was popular until the middle of the 20th century.
+There were similar calculating devices such as this one that were popular until the middle of the 20th century.
 A few examples include devices made by Fowler and Locke.

 The following is an excerpt of a sales letter from W. M. Richardson, a sales agent regarding the Young Calculating Machine: